How to Create and Use Bash Scripts in Linux

 If...Else...Conditional Statements in Bash Scripts

-Sometimes it is necessary to check a condition before running a section of code, or running one bit of code in certain circumstances and another in a different set of circumstances.
+Sometimes, checking a condition before running a section of code or running one bit of code in certain circumstances and another in a different set of circumstances is necessary.

-A basic if statement effectively says, if a particular condition is true, then perform a given set of actions.
+A basic if statement effectively says that if a particular condition is true, perform a given set of actions.

 #!/bin/bash